DShield-ISC/dshield/README_cron.md

 ### reboot

 The honeypot reboots once a day (again: at a random time set during install).
-This is a hopefully temporary fix to solve some stability issues in web.py the hard way
+This is a hopefully temporary fix to solve some stability issues in web.py the hard way.
+See above, try to comment this out and watch the status of the systemd webpy service.